Flow morphology and patterns in porous media convection: A persistent homology analysis: Summary and conclusions

-For the two-sided configuration, where the flow morphology is richer compared to the one-sided case, PH successfully identifies the hierarchical organisation of structures near the walls.
+For the two-sided configuration, where the flow morphology is richer than in the one-sided case, PH successfully identifies the hierarchical organisation of structures near the walls.
 We show that the transition from near-wall maze-like structures to cellular supercells corresponds to systematic variations in the distributions of birth and death coordinates of loop generators.
-At sufficiently high Rayleigh numbers, the probability density functions of both birth values and lifespans collapse onto each other, demonstrating a self-similar and universal behaviour in the high-$\ra$ regime.
+At sufficiently high Rayleigh numbers, the probability density functions of both birth values and lifespans collapse onto each other, demonstrating a self-similar behaviour in the high-$\ra$ regime.
 The topological measures, therefore, show generic, self-similar characteristics of the emerging patterns in this regime.
-This finding suggests that, despite the apparent visual complexity of the patterns, their topological organization becomes $\ra$-independent once convection is sufficiently vigorous and the domain is sufficiently large.
+This finding suggests that, despite the apparent visual complexity of the patterns, their near-wall topological organization becomes $\ra$-independent once convection is sufficiently vigorous, the domain is sufficiently large and relative to the initial condition considered.
 In addition, we also find that large aspect-ratio simulations at low $\ra$ (namely at $\ra\le10^2$) lead to a maze-like flow organization that differs from the more regular cell pattern previously observed in smaller domains \citep{hewitt2014high}.

 Overall, our results show that PH is a powerful tool for analysing convective patterns in porous media, enabling us to uncover structural transitions, quantify multi-scale behaviour, and establish links between morphology and macroscopic transport.
+Unlike Fourier-based or cell-size analyses, persistent homology captures the connectivity and merging of plume structures, allowing identification of topological transitions (e.g. plume coalescence into supercells) that are not directly accessible from spectral measures.
 The measures introduced here are fully objective, computationally efficient, and well-suited for large datasets.
-They provide a basis for the development of predictive reduced-order models or data-driven modelling for heat and solute transport, and can be extended to pore-scale or heterogeneous media \citep{blunt2017multiphase}.
+They represent a possible direction for developing predictive reduced-order models or data-driven modelling of heat and solute transport, and can be extended to pore-scale or heterogeneous media \citep{blunt2017multiphase}.
 The availability of a large open database of simulations further enables the community to build upon this work.
 Future research directions include extending PH analyses to three-dimensional structures and integrating topological features into machine-learning frameworks for real-time prediction of heat-transport properties in convective flows.

 The topological measures, therefore, show generic, self-similar characteristics of the emerging patterns for large values of $\ra$.

 \backsection[Acknowledgements]{ We acknowledge the contribution by Zhaoshu Cao, who (while at NJIT) carried out some of the topological data analyses performed during the initial stage of this work. }